jetstack/jetstack-secure-gcm/README.md

 or create a new one, as well as choosing the Kubernetes namespace in which the application will be created in.

+Note that this application is not meant to be running on multiple instances on the same cluster.
+Before installing the application on a cluster, make sure that no other instance of `Jetstack Secure for cert-manager` is running on that cluster.

 We recommend avoiding installing `Jetstack Secure for cert-manager` in the `default` namespace.
 Prefer using a different namespace name such as `jetstack-secure`.